nikhilrastogi20/Custom-Telegram-Bot-using-Python/README.md

 # Custom-Telegram-Bot-using-Python
-Mini project for certificationfrom Digipodium
+Mini project for certification from Digipodium